varioustoxins/nmrpack/index.md

    ```bash
    Downloads/installer.sh
    ```
-4. If you are happy with the questions answer y
+4. If you are happy with the changes the installer wants to make  answer y  and wait for the installation (this is currently can be quite slow, you may want to do it overnight)

-5. Install something
+6. Install something
     ```bash
     spack install nmrpipe
     ```
-6. Check NMRPipe runs
+7. Check NMRPipe runs
     ```bash
     spack load nmpipe
     nmrPipe